aiida-phonopy/aiida-phonopy/docs/workchains/wc_gruneisen.rst

    :param es_settings: AiiDA ParameterData object that contains the calculator input parameters.
    :param pressure (optional): AiiDA FloatData object.
 This determines the absolute stress (in kBar) at which the reference crystal structure is optimized (default 0).
    :param stress_displacement (optional): AiiDA FloatData object.
 This determines the stress difference between the 3 phonon calculations (default 1e-2 kB).
+   :param use_nac (optional): AiiDA BooleanData object.
+Determines if non-analytical corrections will be included in the phonon calculations.
+By default this option is True.

 The outputs of this WorkChain are: